 Sudden Cardiac Arrest (SCA) often happens without warning, and when it happens, it is often devastating.
 It can happen to anyone, anywhere and at any time.
 SCA can strike regardless of age, race or gender, affecting all ages from infants to seniors.

 The simple truth is that SCA strikes almost six million people a year around the world.
-With survival rate of five percent or less, SCA is responsible for more deaths than breast cancer, lung cancer, and HIV/AIDS combined.
+With a survival rate of five percent or less, SCA is responsible for more deaths than breast cancer, lung cancer, and HIV/AIDS combined.
 It occurs abruptly and without warning, with 84 percent of SCA events occurring away from a healthcare setting.

-Automated external defibrillators (AEDs) can be used by untrained bystanders to increase the survival rate for SCA up to 75 percent by delivering a life-saving shock within the first few minutes of an attack.
+Automated external defibrillators (AEDs) can be used by minimally trained bystanders to increase the survival rate for SCA up to 75 percent by delivering a life-saving shock within the first few minutes of an attack.
 These portable devices sometimes are found in public places, such as shopping malls, golf courses, businesses, airports, airplanes, casinos, convention centers, hotels, sports venues, and schools.
 However, AEDs are still not widely available.

 For more information, on SCA, and how an AED can increase the likelihood of survival, please take a look at these videos:

 What Is Sudden Cardiac Arrest?

 Sudden Cardiac Arrest (SCA) is a malfunction of the heart’s electrical system, which causes it suddenly and unexpectedly to begin to beat rapidly, then erratically, and finally to stop altogether.
 Two of the most common onsets are a rapid heartbeat called ventricular tachycardia (VT) and a chaotic heart rhythm called ventricular fibrillation (VF).
 When this happens, the heart cannot pump blood effectively.
 As such, blood flow to the brain is compromised and the victim quickly loses consciousness.